ivanjermakov/blog/post/hackable-software.md

 ## Evaluation

-Why would anyone use it, who is it for, and what are drawbacks.
+> Hackable software: why would anyone use it, who is it for, and what are drawbacks

 ### The good